-- a) not more than 20 years when the take or diversion for consumptive purposes is from a Freshwater Management Unit: - (i) that has a water allocation limit specified in Schedule 1 of Appendix 6; and - (ii) that has a minimum flow or level specified in Schedule 3 of Appendix 6; and - (iii) that is not over-allocated; or - (b) not be more than ten years when the take or diversion of water for consumptive purposes is from an over-allocated Freshwater Management Unit as specified in Policy 5.5.1; or

-5. Allocation of Freshwater Resources Volume One not be more than ten years when the take or diversion of water for consumptive (c) purposes is from a Freshwater Management Unit that has a default environmental flow established in accordance with Policies 5.2.6 and 5.2.15.
-Commented [51]: Clause 16 Commented [52]: Clause 16 not be less than 30 years for renewable electricity generation, municipal water (d) supplies or RNZAF Base Woodbourne and tenants This policy assists decision makers to determine the appropriate duration of water permits.
+- (a) not be less than 30-20 years when the take or diversion for consumptive purposes is from a water resource Freshwater Management Unit: - (i) that has a water allocation limit specified in Schedule 1 of Appendix 6; and - (ii) that has a minimum flow or level specified in Schedule 3 of Appendix 6; and - (iii) that is not over-allocated; or - (b) not be more than ten years when the take or diversion of water for consumptive purposes is from an over-allocated water resource Freshwater Management Unit as specified in Policy 5.5.1; or - (c) not be more than ten years when the take or diversion of water for consumptive purposes is from a water resourceFreshwater Management Unit that has a default environmental flow established in accordance with Policies 5.2.7 and 5.2.14.

+This policy assists decision makers to determine the appropriate duration of water permits.
 The circumstance in (a) reflects a desire by water users for longer water permit terms in order to provide the certainty required to make long-term investment decisions.
 It also recognises that there is certainty regarding the sustainability of water abstraction from a FMU when limits are set by rules in the MEP.
-In this circumstance, durations of 20 years or less are generally considered Commented [53]: Clause 16 appropriate.
+In this circumstance, durations of 30 years are generally considered appropriate.

 The circumstances in (b) and (c) reflect situations where there is uncertainty regarding the sustainability of abstraction, either because the resource is over-allocated or because there is a lack of knowledge to set specific environmental flows/levels.
-A shorter term is an effective means of managing this uncertainty as it allows the sustainability of the existing abstraction to be reassessed against the provisions of a reviewed MEP after its current ten year life. (d) identifies circumstances where longer terms than that specified in (a) are generally appropriate and takes into account the contribution that the specified regionally significant infrastructure contributes to the social and economic wellbeing of the Marlborough community.
+A shorter term is an effective means of managing this uncertainty as it allows the sustainability of the existing abstraction to be reassessed against the provisions of a reviewed MEP after its current ten year life.

 The policy also recognises that there may be other factors involved with a specific proposal that influence the determination of appropriate duration.

 The duration of diversions for consumptive purposes has the same potential effect on the total allocation of water as the duration of takes, so the policy treats them equally.

-Commented [54]: RESOLVED Te Rünanga o Kaikõura and Te Rünanga o Ngāi Tahu ENV-2020-CHC-46 [R] Manawa Energy Limited (previously Trustpower Limited) ENV-2020-CHC-50 Policy 5.3.15 - Require land use consent for the planting of new commercial forestry and Federated Farmers of New Zealand carbon sequestration forestry in flow sensitive areas.
+Policy 5.3.15 - Require land use consent for the planting of new commercial plantation forestry in flow sensitive areas.